-After all of that, are you still eager to get in the blogging game?
-Are you wondering how you could offset some of these costs of running the blog?
+After all of that, are you still eager to get into the blogging game?
+Are you wondering how you could offset some of the costs of running the blog?
 Let me give you a few ideas of how you can turn this money pit into a moneymaker!

 Affiliate Links – The Basics

 Amazon.com– No surprise here, but there is a catch.
-Before signing up for Amazon, you should have a lot of traffic already.
+Before signing up for Amazon, you should already have a lot of traffic.
 Why?
 Amazon requires that you make three sales in the first 180 days.
 Sounds easy, right?
 It’s not.

 If you think, oh well, I will have a friend buy three things from my site, and I will reimburse them, think again.
 Amazon is smart.
 They somehow caught on to me when I tried that, and the sales made didn’t count!

-Shareasale– This is an affiliate platform to get links for merchants, such as Artifact Uprising, a make your own photo book company.
-This where you can apply to join programs for merchants you think would best sell on your site.
+Shareasale– This is an affiliate platform to get links for merchants, such as Artifact Uprising, a make-your-own photo book company.
+This is where you can apply to join programs for merchants you think would best sell on your site.
 Depending on your website age and the niche, you may not get approved for the programs you try and join.
-I have been denied in the past, ouch, it does sting a little sometimes.
+I have been denied in the past; ouch, it does sting a little sometimes.

 Cj Affiliates– This is an affiliate platform just the same as Shareasale.
 Different merchants, but the same idea.

 Rewards Style– This affiliate network may be hard to get approved for a new blog.
 I applied and was approved, but my blog was one year old.
 This affiliate network is excellent for blogs such as lifestyle, fashion, health, and beauty.

 Get Your Guide– This affiliate network is only for travel bloggers.